pemeraldy/atlan-challenge/README.md

 2. Tables can be selected to display data in a tabular form
 3. Queries can be typed in an elegant code editor
 4. Queries typed can be run to generate data in a tabular form
+5. The app has the ability to render a very large data of about 1000000 rows and 1000000 columns in a tabular form without lagging or crashing the browser page.

 ## Q1.
 Calculate the page load time of your app.
 Write the page load time in README.
 Also, write, how did you calculate the page load time of the app.